 Read about our local engagement events and browse photos here:

 Self-care week is a national campaign when patients and health professionals join forces to raise awareness about healthy lifestyles and looking after own wellbeing.
-This year Self-Care Week took place between 12 and 18 November.
+Self-Care Week took place between 12 and 18 November 2018.
 PPGs across the borough took part by organising awareness sessions in their practices.

 Practices who participated were: Mill Hill, Greenford Road, Corfton Road, Barnabas, Hillview, Lady Margaret, Eastmead, Hillcrest and Greenford Avenue PPGs.
 Barnabas PPG held two sessions, on 13 and 14 November.